Rust in Production

 00:21:43

 So you got predictable performance, especially for the new services, which going forward will be written in Rust.
 Rust.
 And coming back to the original question, how would you integrate a new service into your current infrastructure?
 Say you have a Rust service and then you have all of the previous services that you have.
 Do you connect with them on the network layer?
 Do you integrate them with FFI, like the foreign function interface and start to...
-Yeah compile things and maybe use language bindings or or what's your take on this do you do it through maybe your own channel and you send messages and you do some sort of event sourcing like is Yeah that's it a hybrid of these models how does it look like in the back end. that's that's a strong question depends on the the situation right so there's two kinds of typical models that that you see in the industry, and we leverage both.
+Yeah compile things and maybe use language bindings or or what's your take on this do you do it through maybe your own channel and you send messages and you do some sort of event sourcing like is it a hybrid of these models how does it look like in the back end.
+Yeah that's that's that's a strong question depends on the the situation right so there's two kinds of typical models that that you see in the industry, and we leverage both.
 One model is, you know, a request and response based through an API.

 Stephen